SamuGG/fixtures-generator/README.md

 ## How To Use It

-Given the following elements: Team1, Team2, Team3, Team4; return a collection of pair-sets:

 ```csharp
 string[] elements = new string[4] { "Team1", "Team2", "Team3", "Team4" };
 var generator = new LeagueFixturesGenerator<string>();